sharubhat/serverside-developer-notes/part4/collections.md

 Note: 0 to nums.length includes nums.length whereas 0 until nums.length excludes nums.length
 ```

 * ArrayBuffer class in Scala is equivalent of ArrayList in Java.
-However it's mutable.
+However it's mutable, take extra care while using it.